In April 2017, my husband and I took the biggest risk of our lives. He stood next to me as I signed the lease on what would become Vitality Buffalo.

 I see us being a staple in the Blasdell community, the way Blasdell Pizza & Ilio DiPalo’s are.
 I want to give back and I want to do more.
 I want to host talks for parents on speaking to their children about weight and health.
 I want to partner on a greater level with the American Foundation of Suicide Prevention and host more events within our walls.
 I want tackle eating disorders, co-dependent relationships, personal growth, and promote self love.
 I want to be a positive force in countless lives, and know that they are better because they walked through our doors.
 My goals are big; my space is small.
-The fundraiser we’re gearing up for is to help put us in a position to take on more, sooner, so that we can grow faster and become a bigger player in this community.
+The beer blast we’re gearing up for is to help put us in a position to take on more, sooner, so that we can grow faster and become a bigger player in this community.
 We NEED to get the word out that your value is not tied to your jeans size.
 We don’t need to work out to lose weight; we work out because it feels good, because we like the people next to us, and because it makes us better humans.
 We need to change the message of fitness, so that more people feel success, instead of guilt and failure.
 We need to change this message now, so that our children don’t grow up with the same insecurities that we did.
 We need more positivity, more encouragement and more freedom than traditional spaces offer us.

 Tickets are also available at the studio: 3720 S Park Ave in Blasdell.